Fx Copy

 How to calculate Load Current using Line Losses (1-Phase 2-Wire US)?

 With Line Losses (Ploss), Area of Underground AC Wire (A), Resistivity (ρ) & Length of Underground AC Wire (L) we can find Load Current using Line Losses (1-Phase 2-Wire US) using the formula - Current Underground AC = sqrt(Line Losses*Area of Underground AC Wire/(2*Resistivity*Length of Underground AC Wire)).
-This formula also uses Square Root Function function(s).
+This formula also uses Square Root (sqrt) function(s).

 What are the other ways to Calculate Current Underground AC?